Smash and Grab Adjudication — An Overview Guide

 Court Decisions on Recent “Smash and Grab” Cases

 The legal landscape is littered with relevant court decisions on “Smash and Grab” adjudications.
 This trend will likely continue beyond 2021 as a hectic construction industry tries to catch up with downtime following Covid, and contractors experience supply shortages and delays across the international economy.

-Here are four of the most significant decisions of recent times.
+Here are two significant decisions of recent times:

-- In 2018, in Grove Developments Limited v S&T (UK) Limited, the Technology and Construction Court decided that an employer or contractor can now cross-adjudicate either at the same time or after the first decision in order to challenge the merits of the interim application.
+- In 2018, in Grove Developments Limited v S&T (UK) Limited, the Technology and Construction Court decided that an employer or contractor can now cross-adjudicate after the first smash & grab decision in order to challenge the true value of the interim application.

 - In M Davenport Builders v Greer the judge stated that payment of an interim adjudication application must be made before a ‘true value’ adjudication can commence.

 What’s The Difference Between “Smash and Grab” and “True Value” in Adjudication?

 “True Value” is the overall value of the application, contract or project as agreed between the parties.
 True Value can be subject to dispute and adjudication and may not be the original value agreed in the contract.
 This can change for multiple reasons including but not limited to variations and price mechanisms built into the contract at the outset.

 An adjudicated dispute in a “Smash and Grab” process can stand alone.
 The courts have ruled a Smash and Grab adjudication does not necessarily relate to the contract’s true value or commit either party to an acceptance of the true value.

 “Smash and Grab” in Adjudication is still alive, well, and is very relevant within the construction industry.
 A well pitched and precise smash and grab adjudication can be a very important tool available to contractors and subcontractors to obtain swift payment of applications and often to cut through unjustified arguments to reduce off set of money properly due and owing. .